kdaily/aws-cli/proposals/pr-contrib-guide.md

 The following terms are used throughout this document:

 - The *community* comprises the individuals who use the AWS CLI.
-- A *user* is a member of the community who uses the AWS CLI and may open, comment, or otherwise interacts with a GitHub issue.
+- A *user* is a member of the community who uses the AWS CLI.
+They may also interact with the AWS CLI GitHub repository by opening or commenting on issues.
+* A *contribution* is a proposed change to the AWS CLI code base.
+This can be adding new functionality, fixing a bug, or improving documentation.
 - A *contributor* is a user who makes a contribution to the AWS CLI via a pull request.
-- The *maintainers* are the individuals that have the ability to make changes to the GitHub repository.
+Contributors are not able to merge pull requests.
+- A *maintainer* is a user who maintains the AWS CLI GitHub repository.
+They write core functionality, triage and moderate GitHub issues, review pull requests, and accept contributions by merging pull requests.

 ### Current contribution process